 The UNH Student Composers' Concert is an annual event that features the music of undergraduate and graduate students of the Music Department.
 The music is newly composed and almost exclusively performed by fellow music students.

-The Community Leadership Program is an innovative associate degree and diploma program that prepares students of all ages to work effectively within community organizations and to be active, influential citizens.
+The Community Leadership Program is an innovative associate degree and certificate program that works with many other undergraduate majors within UNH to help prepare students for diverse professions.
+Through project-based classes and community-engaged learning, the goal of the program is to prepare students of all ages to work effectively within community organizations and to be active, influential citizens.
 This exhibition displays students' work in two areas: students who have researched the donor-worthiness of specific nonprofits through their Introduction to Nonprofit Organizations class and students who are presenting their leadership portfolios as part of their Capstone work.

 Thompson School of Applied Science students translate academic instruction into practical presentations at this year's URC.
 Join selected students who will showcase their expertise in such diverse areas as food services management and forest and horticultural technology.